-- While the bill indicates this is an optional choice for districts in the selection of materials, several of the bill provisions indicate that the IMTA account will be depleted of funding from the onset. - Sections 31.0216 and 31.021(c) would allow TEA to purchase instructional materials for districts using funds that are currently allocated for districts through their IMTA.
-There is no protection in this TEA purchase section (which is not in the OER subchapter) from districts being required to use these TEA purchases, unlike other sections of the bill (e.g., Section 31.073 says district not required to use OER) and existing law (Section 32.002 says district not required to use Commissioner technology purchases under Chapter 32). - Section 31.023 would allow TEA to utilize funds that are currently allocated for districts through their IMTA for conducting the agency's reviews of instructional materials. - Section 31.025 would allow TEA to use funds that are currently allocated for districts through their IMTA to develop and maintain their website for their reviewed instructional materials. - Section 31.071 would allow TEA to use funds currently allocated for districts through their IMTA to contract with OERs leaving districts without enough IMTA funds to purchase the instructional materials best fitted for district student populations. - Section 48.157 provides that districts that transition to OER will be entitled to a (one-time?) \$40 per student IMTA allotment only to purchase a material approved by TEA or the SBOE.
-This funding otherwise would be available to all Districts under the typical IMTA distribution. - Section 48.158 provides that districts receive an annual \$20 per student allotment but only for purchasing printed copies of OER. - Ultimately our concern is that with the TEA commissioner's use of IMTA to pay for OERs, the review process, the Texas Resource Review website, and the new parent portal, the amount of IMTA available to districts would be drastically reduced from historical and current levels of funding. - Would the Legislature consider a separate and new funding source for these provisions that would not limit districts' purchase of needed instructional materials?
+- While the bill indicates this is an optional choice for districts in the selection of materials, several of the bill provisions indicate that the IMTA account will be depleted of funding from the onset. - §31.0216 and §31.021(c) would allow TEA to purchase instructional materials for districts using funds that are currently allocated for districts through their IMTA.
+There is no protection in this TEA purchase section (which is not in the OER subchapter) from districts being required to use these TEA purchases, unlike other sections of the bill (e.g., §31.073 says district not required to use OER) and existing law (§32.002 says district is not required to use Commissioner technology purchases under Chapter 32). - §31.023 would allow TEA to utilize funds that are currently allocated for districts through their IMTA for conducting the agency's reviews of instructional materials. - §31.025 would allow TEA to use funds that are currently allocated for districts through their IMTA to develop and maintain their website for their reviewed instructional materials. - §31.071 would allow TEA to use funds currently allocated for districts through their IMTA to contract with OERs leaving districts without enough IMTA funds to purchase the instructional materials best fitted for district student populations. - §48.157 provides that districts that transition to OER will be entitled to a (one-time?) \$40 per student IMTA allotment only to purchase a material approved by TEA or the SBOE.
+This funding otherwise would be available to all Districts under the typical IMTA distribution. - §48.158 provides that districts receive an annual \$20 per student allotment but only for purchasing printed copies of OER. - Ultimately our concern is that with the TEA commissioner's use of IMTA to pay for OERs, the review process, the Texas Resource Review website, and the new parent portal, the amount of IMTA available to districts would be drastically reduced from statutorily-required levels of funding. - Would the Legislature consider a separate and new funding source for these provisions that would not limit districts' purchase of needed instructional materials?

-Provisions of the bill would require renegotiation of every individual teacher contract and limit teacher innovation.
+Provisions of the bill would require renegotiation of every individual teacher contract, limit teacher innovation, and conflict with the state's own teacher evaluation system.

 - Statute already limits what teachers can be required to do.
 It appears all allowable duties would now have to be listed in contracts, including duties such as helping to monitor recess, the lunchroom, or bus and carpool lanes before or after school. - These provisions would disproportionally impact small school districts that do not have the staff to complete the "non-contractual" requirements excepted from this legislation. - The Legislature has long recognized that the state should not dictate methodology used by a teacher or the time spent by a teacher or a student on a particular task or subject.
-For example, TEC Sect.
-28.002(i) restricts the State Board of Education from adopting rules that designate methodology or time.
-The provisions of the bill would limit methodology to that of TEA's chosen instructional material vendor. - Many teachers prefer to plan lessons and look for supplemental materials to engage their students, provide scaffolding, review content that has yet to be mastered in previous grades or classes, differentiate instruction for special student populations, etc. The term "with fidelity"

-throughout the bill insinuates teachers would be limited to scripted instruction, a one-size fits all approach that is not suited to meet the individual needs of students.
+For example, TEC §28.002(i) restricts the State Board of Education from adopting rules that designate methodology or time.
+The provisions of the bill would limit methodology to that of TEA's chosen instructional material vendor(s) and prescribe the instructional time for the foundation curriculum courses to 240 minutes each day, including time needed each day for accelerated instruction. - Many teachers prefer to plan lessons and look for supplemental materials to engage their students, provide scaffolding, review content that has yet to be mastered in previous grades or classes, differentiate instruction for special student populations, etc. The term "with fidelity" throughout the bill insinuates teachers would be limited to scripted instruction, a one-size fits all approach that is not suited to meet the individual needs of students.